 | Additional Attributes | Dollar sales by product type and bicycle type, regional demand trends, competitive landscape, manufacturer preferences for specific component technologies, integration with specialty bicycle platforms, innovations in electronic shifting and smart cycling systems, performance optimization, and aftermarket upgrade pathways |

-The global Bicycle Components Aftermarket is estimated to be valued at USD 8.9 billion in 2025.
+The global bicycle components aftermarket is valued at USD 9.4 billion in 2026.

-The Bicycle Components Aftermarket is expected to grow at a 5.5% CAGR between 2025 and 2035.
+The market is expected to grow at a CAGR of 5.5% during the forecast period.

 Full Research Suite comprises of: